Join a life-changing experience in Namibia and make a real difference to the lives of some of Africa’s most endangered animals.

 May – September: This is the driest period of the year with almost no rain at all.
 It is also cooler during the day; however, temperatures still reach 28°C (82°F).
 The biggest difference during this season is the night-time temperature which is much colder and averages 7°C (45°F) but can drop below freezing.
 Therefore, if you travel during these months you will need some warmer clothes for the evening and also for the night-time game drives.

-You will need to fly into Windhoek International Airport (also known as Hosea Kutako International Airport) on your project start date, arriving by 9:30am at the latest, where you will be met in the arrivals hall and be transferred to the Harnas Wildlife Sanctuary (approximately 3 hours from the airport).
-After arriving you will get a chance to settle in before meeting the team, taking a tour of the sanctuary and enjoying dinner.
+You will need to fly into Windhoek International Airport (Hosea Kutako International Airport, airport code WDH) on your project start date, arriving by 9:30am at the latest.
+You will be met in the Arrivals Hall and transferred to the sanctuary in a private vehicle.
+This transfer will take approximately 3 hours, and after arriving, you will have time to settle in before meeting the team, taking a tour of the sanctuary and enjoying dinner.

-It is important to book a flight that arrives by 9:30am on your start date so you do not miss the transfer to Harnas.
-You can, however, arrive a day early and spend a night at the Namibia Wildlife Sanctuary (just 45 minutes from the airport) for an additional $94 if there are better flight options.
+It is essential to book a flight that arrives by 9:30am on your start date so you do not miss the transfer to Harnas.
+You can, however, arrive a day early and spend a night at the Namibia Wildlife Sanctuary (just 45 minutes from the airport) for an additional $115 if there are better flight options.

-For your departure, you will need a flight that departs Windhoek Airport after 3pm on your project end date, as the transfer arrives at the airport at midday.
-If there are better flight options the following day, you can also choose to spend an extra night at the Namibia Wildlife Sanctuary for an additional $94.
+For your departure, you will need to book a flight that departs after 3pm on your project end date, as the transfer arrives at the airport at midday.
+If there are better flight options the following day, you can also choose to spend an extra night at the Namibia Wildlife Sanctuary for an additional $115.
 You can then be transferred to the airport at any time the following day in time for your departing flight.

 If you are unsure of your individual visa requirements, we recommend speaking to your local Namibian embassy at least 2 months prior to travel.